 Some VMware-focused backup and recovery (“data protection”) tools have grown significantly in recent years around the world, more in part due to an aggressive marketing strategy.
 However, they have a series of serious deficiencies that can cause significant problems to the security of backups, environment recovery speed in case of disasters, and lack of basic functionalities compared to other competitors – especially Bacula Enterprise.
+Remember, in addition to Bacula’s advanced functionality, there are no charges by data volume.
+Bacula’s customers make huge savings.
 Only Bacula gives the truly acceptable range of security and functionality.
 Consider the following:

 A Comparative Look at VMware-focused Backup Tools

 It appears that the most well-know VMware data protection solution does not have deduplication at source, acknowledged in the Gartner Backup Systems 2021 report.
 In this regard, an employee himself – in a forum for this report – mentions the lack of Global Deduplication:

 Because there is no global deduplication, files of a backup chains can be used for restore without any deduplication-DB, VBR installation or other complex tasks.
 Ref.: https://community.veeam.com/discussion-boards-66/gartner-magic-quadrant-for-enterprise-backup-and-recovery-software-solutions-2021-1233

 Instead, the only supposed deduplication technique is actually block-level differential backup of virtual machines, using techniques common to all backup system manufacturers (CBT).
 Identical data on different VMs or disks, for example, are not deduplicated against each other, as follows.

 VM disks.
 Veeam Backup & Replication analyses data blocks within the same VM disk.
 If identical blocks are found, duplicates are eliminated.
 Ref.: https://helpcenter.veeam.com/docs/backup/vsphere/wan_acceleration_sources.html?ver=110